 4. Traditional food for Tet celebration in Vietnam

-There is a wide variety of traditional dishes for Vietnamese Lunar New Year.
-Here are some of the most popular ones.
+The Vietnamese Lunar New Year celebration features a wide and delicious variety of traditional dishes.
+Here are some of the most popular and meaningful ones.

-• Banh Chung/Banh Tet: These are perhaps the most iconic Tet foods.
-Banh Chung is a square-shaped sticky rice cake, filled with mung bean paste and pork, wrapped in banana leaves.
-Banh Tet is a cylindrical variation of Banh Chung.
-Both are typically boiled for hours before being served.
+Banh Chung / Banh Tet: These are the most iconic Tet foods.
+Banh Chung is a square-shaped sticky rice cake filled with mung bean paste and pork, all wrapped tightly in banana leaves or dong leaves.
+Banh Tet is a cylindrical version, mainly enjoyed in Southern Vietnam.
+Both are boiled for many hours and are symbols of the Earth

-• Thit Kho (Braised pork with eggs): The dish features pork simmered in a caramel sauce made from fish sauce and coconut water, along with hard-boiled eggs.
-It's typically served with white rice.
+Braised pork with eggs: This rich dish features pork pieces simmered slowly in a caramel sauce made with fish sauce and coconut water, along with hard-boiled eggs.
+It is traditionally made in large batches and symbolizes family reunion and completeness.
+It's typically served in Southern region.

-• Pickled scallion heads: Pickled onions add a tangy and refreshing contrast to the rich flavors of Tet dishes, enhancing the overall dining experience.
+Pickles: Pickled scallions and veggies are crucial in many regions.
+They add a tangy, refreshing, and crisp contrast to the richness of the main Tet dishes, enhancing the overall dining experience.

-• Mut Tet: These are candied fruits and seeds, such as candied ginger, lotus seeds, watermelon seeds, coconut, and kumquats.
-They are usually offered to guests in colorful, decorative trays.
+Candied fruits: These are sweet treats like candied ginger, lotus seeds, coconut, and kumquats.
+They are usually offered to guests in beautiful, decorative trays and represent sweetness and happiness for the coming year.

 5. Taboos during Vietnamese Tet